-In addition, an accessible pathway from Aptos Creek Road to the Aptos Village Park is highly desirable to provide improved access to the Park from Aptos Village.
+In addition, a new pathway or stairway from Aptos Creek Road to the Aptos Village Park is highly desirable to provide improved access to the Park from Aptos Village.

 BUS & BIKEWAY IMPROVEMENTS

 Bus service is currently provided to the area from Routes 54 and 71 that run between Santa Cruz and Watsonville along Soquel Drive and Freedom Boulevard.